SM 32x375 [2xM8] / N42 - magnetic roller

 - They have very high magnetic induction on the surface of the magnet,

-- Wide application in modern technologies – are used in HDD drives, electric drive mechanisms, medical apparatus or other modern machines.
+- Significant importance in modern technologies – are used in hard drives, electric motors, medical devices or very modern machines.

 Disadvantages of neodymium magnets: